 Note.
 Table 2 shows rotated factor loadings for the 4-factor solution for all 80 items.
-Loadings whose absolute value are less than .5 are suppressed.
+Loadings whose absolute value are less than .5 are suppressed (marked with a -).
 The top 8 loadings for each factor are in bold.
-See Table 1 for abbreviations.
-See Appendix A for item text.
+See text (Methods, Items) for abbreviations.
+See Appendix for item text.